Simplified Chinese characters: Second round of simplification (1977–1986)

+Since 1986

+In 1986, authorities retracted the second round completely, though they had been largely fallen out of use within a year of their initial introduction.
+That year, the authorities also promulgated a final version of the General List of Simplified Chinese Characters.
+It was identical to the 1964 list save for 6 changes—including the restoration of 3 characters that had been simplified in the first round: 叠, 覆, 像; the form 疊 is used instead of 叠 in regions using traditional characters.
+The Chinese government stated that it wished to keep Chinese orthography stable.

+The Chart of Generally Utilized Characters of Modern Chinese was published in 1988 and included 7000 simplified and unsimplified characters.
+Of these, half were also included in the revised List of Commonly Used Characters in Modern Chinese, which specified 2500 common characters and 1000 less common characters.
+In 2009, the Chinese government published a major revision to the list which included a total of 8300 characters.
+No new simplifications were introduced.
+In addition, slight modifications to the orthography of 44 characters to fit traditional calligraphic rules were initially proposed, but were not implemented due to negative public response.
+Also, the practice of unrestricted simplification of rare and archaic characters by analogy using simplified radicals or components is now discouraged.
+A State Language Commission official cited "oversimplification" as the reason for restoring some characters.
+The language authority declared an open comment period until 31 August 2009, for feedback from the public.

-The officially promulgated version of the Table of General Standard Chinese Characters, announced in 2013, contained 45 newly recognized standard characters that were previously considered variant forms, as well as official approval of 226 characters that had been simplified by analogy and had seen wide use but were not explicitly given in previous lists or documents.
+In 2013, the List of Commonly Used Standard Chinese Characters was published as a revision of the 1988 lists; it included a total of 8105 characters.
+It included 45 newly recognized standard characters that were previously considered variant forms, as well as official approval of 226 characters that had been simplified by analogy and had seen wide use but were not explicitly given in previous lists or documents.

-Singapore and Malaysia
+Outside mainland China

 Singapore underwent three successive rounds of character simplification, eventually arriving at the same set of simplified characters as mainland China.

-The first round, consisting of 498 simplified characters from 502 traditional characters, was promulgated by the Ministry of Education in 1969.
-The second round, consisting of 2287 simplified characters, was promulgated in 1974.
-The second set contained 49 differences from the mainland China system; those were removed in the final round in 1976.
-In 1993, Singapore adopted the six revisions made by mainland China in 1986.
-However, unlike in mainland China where personal names may only be registered using simplified characters, parents have the option of registering their children's names in traditional characters in Singapore.
+The first round was promulgated by the Ministry of Education in 1969, consisting of 498 simplified characters derived from 502 traditional characters.
+A second round of 2287 simplified characters was promulgated in 1974.
+The second set contained 49 differences from the mainland China system; these were removed in the final round in 1976.
+In 1993, Singapore adopted the 1986 mainland China revisions.
+Unlike in mainland China, Singapore parents have the option of registering their children's names in traditional characters.

-Malaysia promulgated a set of simplified characters in 1981, which were also completely identical to the simplified characters used in mainland China.
-Chinese-language schools use these.
+Malaysia also promulgated a set of simplified characters in 1981, though completely identical to the mainland Chinese set.
+They are used in Chinese-language schools.

-Traditional characters are still often seen on shop signs, calligraphy, and some newspapers in both countries.